timo-reymann/learnings/webinars/2025-03-17-Google-Technical-Writing-Two.md

 - Create headings for the document first, before filling in the content
-  - ensures that the document is structured
+  - Ensures that the document is structured
-  - ensures that the document is not missing any key points
+  - Ensures that the document is not missing any key points

 - Work on drafts in the following cycle:
     - **Reorganize**: Move headings and sections around
     - **Revise**: Check for consistency and completeness
     - **Remember**: Check for negative spaces
-        - avoid unnecessary repetition and jargon that is not needed
+        - Avoid unnecessary repetition and jargon that is not needed
-        - avoid over-explaning simple concepts
+        - Avoid over-explaning simple concepts
-        - avoid explaining implicit information that examples could cover
+        - Avoid explaining implicit information that examples could cover